jperelli/vue2-leaflet-markercluster/README.md

 # vue2-leaflet-markercluster
+  "description": "Fork of markercluster plugin extension for vue2-leaflet package. ",

-This is a [markercluster plugin](https://github.com/Leaflet/Leaflet.markercluster) extension for [vue2-leaflet package](https://github.com/KoRiGaN/Vue2Leaflet)
+This is a fork of [VueJs wrapper](https://github.com/jperelli/vue2-leaflet-markercluster) of [markercluster plugin](https://github.com/Leaflet/Leaflet.markercluster).
+It is an extension for [vue2-leaflet package](https://github.com/KoRiGaN/Vue2Leaflet).

+**Markercluster repository is not updated anymore, yet on master branch there are some interesting features.
+This fork exists to overcome lack of releases.**

+**USE AT YOUR OWN RISK**

 ## Install